WEC-Sim/WEC-Sim/docs/user/advanced_features.rst

   buoyancy and Froude-Krylov excitation and ParaView visualization files.
 Users can then visualize the geometry using the :code:`body(i).plotStl` method.

-The moment of inertia and of a body can be specified with ``body(i).inertia``.
-The moment of inertia must be evaluated based on the body's unadjusted initial position and using the global reference frame.
-If the principal axes of the bodies do not align with the global reference frame, users should define the product of inertia using ``body(i).inertiaProducts``.
-This is likely necessary for bodies that are highly irregular or not symmetric.
-.. confirm this statement: Note that rotating the bodies initial position using ``body(i).setInitDisp()`` or ``body(i).initial.angle`` will also rotate the inertial axes of the body in Simscape.
-This is not a solution

-Note that various CAD software may use a different convention in the product of inertia definition than Simscape.
-Review the `Simscape product of inertia <https://www.mathworks.com/help/sm/ug/specify-custom-inertia.html>`_ documentation for details on the convention used in Simscape and WEC-Sim.

 .. _user-advanced-features-nonlinear:

 Nonlinear Buoyancy and Froude-Krylov Excitation